 Instead, education can come in the form of random tidbits that we read informally.

-And with Notevantage, I offer to send those Tidbits to you.
+And with Notevantage, we offer to send those tidbits to you.

 More Than an Alternative

 Originally you were probably looking for another website or app like Blinkist such as GetAbstract or InstaRead.